JonasManley/Mini-Project-2-enterprise-integration-patterns/README.md

 # Mini-Project-2-enterprise-integration-patterns

-One Paragraph of project description goes here
+The main objective of this project is to improve practical experience in implementing integrating enterprise applications by use of integration platforms and middleware.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 Software needed for running this project